Amoako Boafo

-Thomas Amoako Boafo, known as Amoako Boafo (born 10 May 1984), is a Ghanaian painter and visual artist.
+Thomas Amoako Boafo, known as Amoako Boafo (born 10 May 1984), was born and raised in Osu, in the Greater Accra Region of Ghana.

 Early life and education

-Boafo was born and raised in Osu, in the Greater Accra Region of Ghana.
 He attended the Ghanatta College of Art and Design in Accra, and later continued his education at the Academy of Fine Arts Vienna in Austria.

+While attending grad school in Vienna, Boafo received comments that his figures were "too black".
+Unfazed by the negativity thrown at him, Boafo continued his portraiture of Black community.

 Career

-Boafo's portraits focus on posture, clothing, and the stroke of skin which he accentuates with the finger painting technique.
+Boafo's portraits focus on posture, clothing, and the depiction of skin which he accentuates with the finger painting technique.
+According to gallerist Ibrahim, Boafo's paintings represent a leap forward in portraiture, stating that he changed and innovated the way portraiture is done.
+Ibrahim specializes in representing African diaspora art.

 In 2019, Boafo participated in a residency at the new Rubell Museum in Miami, Florida, and in 2020 collaborated with Dior for their Spring/Summer 2021 Men Collection.

-His work Suborbital Tryptych, consisting of three portraits of himself, his mother, and a friend's mother, was printed on the top of the crew capsule of a New Shepard rocket that performed an unmanned suborbital launch on August 26, 2021, reaching outer space with an apogee of 106 km.
-On 26 May 2022, his debut U.S. exhibit, Soul of Black Folks, opened at Contemporary Art Museum Houston and later traveled to the Denver Art Museum in 2023.
+His work Suborbital Triptych, consisting of three portraits of himself, his mother, and a friend's mother, was printed on the top of the crew capsule of a New Shepard rocket that performed an unmanned suborbital launch on August 26, 2021, reaching outer space with an apogee of 106 km.
+On 26 May 2022, his debut U.S. exhibit, Soul of Black Folks, opened at Contemporary Arts Museum Houston and later traveled to the Denver Art Museum in 2023.